Lumi-supercomputer/Getting_Started_with_AI_workshop/06_Bulding_containers_from_conda_pip_environments/reference_solution/reference_solution.md

 1. Unload the `lumi-aif-singularity-bindings` module.
 If the module is loaded you will encounter the following error: `FATAL:   container creation failed: mount /var/spool/slurmd->/var/spool/slurmd error: while mounting /var/spool/slurmd: destination /var/spool/slurmd doesn't exist in container`
 2. Load the cotainr module on LUMI `module load CrayEnv cotainr`.
 3. Determine a suitable base image.
-For this exercise, we use the `lumi-multitorch-torch-u24r70f21m50t210-20260415_130625.sif` container found in `/appl/local/laifs/containers/lumi-multitorch-u24r70f21m50t210-20260415_130625/`.
+For this exercise, we use the `lumi-multitorch-mpich-u24r70f21m50t210-20260415_130625.sif` container found in `/appl/local/laifs/containers/lumi-multitorch-u24r70f21m50t210-20260415_130625/`.
 4. Run cotainr using `srun`, redirect stdout/stderr, and accept all licenses up-front when building non-interactively on a compute node

 Since the `python312.yml` environment only contains Python 3.12, we don't need ROCm or other special system libraries.
 Thus, using `--system=lumi-c` instead of `--base-image=...` with cotainr would be sufficient for getting a fairly minimal base image.
-However, for sake of consistency we will use the ROCm base image.
+However, for sake of consistency we will use the MPICH base image.
 (Feel free to experiment with the `--system=lumi-c` or `--system=lumi-g` options.
 However, note that the base images referenced by both `lumi-c` and `lumi-g` are a bit older and you may run into ROCm compatability issues.)

 On a login node, we may build the container interactively by: